-(Points can be scored for either 3.1 or 3.2.
-Points will be apportioned for projects with multiple types of cooling system and points in 3.1 will be prorated for projects with District Cooling system.)
+(Points in 3.1 or 3.2 will be apportioned based on the installed capacity of chillers and VRF condenser units.
+Points will be prorated for projects served by District Cooling system.)

 3.1 CHILLER PLANT (13.5 points)

 This section addresses the design solutions with respect to chiller plant main equipment such as chillers, pumps, cooling towers, and ancillary systems (e.g. sensors and actuators, water treatment system, ventilation provisions, and general pipe works).
 Access space provision must include routine inspection, cleaning, calibration, and possible future replacement.